sirji-ai/sirji/sirji/tools/crawler/README.md

 The Crawler module in the Sirji project is designed to process a list of URLs and handle different types of content such as web pages, PDFs, and GitHub repositories.
 It utilizes a factory pattern to select the appropriate handler based on the URL's content type.

+## Design Pattern

+The module prominently uses the **Factory Design Pattern** to dynamically select the appropriate handler (`WebPageHandler`, `PDFHandler`, `GitHubHandler`) for a given URL.
+This pattern allows for easy extension and management of different types of content handlers without modifying the core crawling logic.

 ## Handlers

 - **WebPageHandler**: Crawls web page URLs and saves the content in markdown format.